jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 WASM tries to bring a more efficient and productive alternative (with more potential too and technologically at another level of possibilities).
 Blazor is Microsoft's answer to this.

-Blazor 8, very waited by the market, has been rolled out with considerable improvements and additional features than Blazor 7.

-Web development might dramatically change in the short future.
+Blazor is considered as a potential game changer by part of the Web Developers.

 ## API developement